-Students at Al Quds University participate in 120 hours of volunteer work such as data mobilisation, teaching younger students at the university, artistic cultural and sports activities, library service, as well as organising conferences related to the university.
+Students at AQU do 120 hours of volunteer work, teaching younger university students, providing library services, as well as organising conferences related to the university.

-After graduating from the Scholarship Programme at the Hebrew University in Jerusalem, Sohair went on to pursue a Master’s degree in Law from the Centre for Civil & Human Rights at the University of Notre Dame.
-She became the parliamentary adviser to Knesset Member Haneen Zoabi, focusing on the rights of Palestinian women.
+After graduating, Sohair pursued a Master’s in Law from the Centre for Civil & Human Rights at University of Notre Dame.
+She’s since become parliamentary adviser to Knesset Member Haneen Zoabi, focusing on the human rights of Palestinian women.

-After graduating with a degree in Medicine, Naseem conducted research on a bacteria of the immune system called ‘Helicobacter pylori cancer’, which is one of the most common causes of gastric cancer.
+After graduating, Naseem conducted research on ‘helicobacter pylori cancer’, a bacterium of the immune system which is a common cause of gastric cancer.
 His research has since been published in the Oncolmmunology Journal.

 Your generosity helps us empower Palestinian youth by

 giving them education, connecting them with their culture